AkosSeres/Chip-8-Interpreter/README.md

 ## Keyboard

-Original Chip-8 comuters had a hex keyboard, we use this configuration in our program:
+Original Chip-8 computers had a hex keyboard, we use this configuration in our program:

 ![KEYBOARD](https://github.com/AkosSeres/Chip-8-Interpreter/blob/master/key.jpg)